Kecksburg, PA

 History

-State police were immediately dispatched to the scene of the crash which was subsequently sealed off in lieu of the arrival of US Airforce personnel.
-After what claimed to be an exhaustive search of the area officials noted they had found “absolutely nothing”, prompting the headline “Searchers Fail To Find Object” in the following day’s edition of the Tribune-Review.
+State police were immediately dispatched to the scene of the crash, which was subsequently sealed off in lieu of the arrival of US Air Force personnel.
+After what was claimed to be an exhaustive search of the area, officials noted they had found “absolutely nothing”, prompting the headline “Searchers Fail To Find Object” in the following day’s edition of the Tribune-Review.

-As more and more speculation grew around what exactly it was that hundreds of people saw in the sky that evening, many explanations such as a plane crash, missile testing, and satellite debris were proposed only to be discounted by authorities who eventually stated it to be a meteorite.
-However, over the years, there had been many who claim to have made it to the crash site before authorities.
+As more and more speculation grew around what exactly it was that hundreds of people saw in the sky that evening, many explanations, such as a plane crash, missile testing, and satellite debris, were proposed, only to be discounted by authorities who eventually stated it to be a meteorite.
+However, over the years, there had been many who claimed to have made it to the crash site before the authorities.

 Those witnesses describe a large acorn-shaped object, bronze in color, and about the size of a VW Beetle, covered in markings resembling Egyptian hieroglyphics.
 They also tell accounts of Men in Black showing up at their doors, telling them to stay quiet about what they had seen.